w3f/polkadot-wiki/docs/learn/learn-proxies.md

 of stash and controller accounts but does allow the stash to be accessed even less frequently than using a controller account.

+The staking proxy can fully access Staking, Session, Utility and Fast Unstake pallets.

 :::caution Do not use Staking proxy for participating in Nomination Pools

 Use a [non-transfer](#non-transfer-proxy) instead of a staking proxy to participate in nomination